 2022 (6-8 Sep.), Presentation talk at the UK Fluids Conference 2022, within the session “Computational & data-driven methods II” (M. Hajihassanpour).
 Mahya shared his findings from a comparative study on “Efficient uncertainty quantification methods for flood modelling”.

 2022 (6-9 Sep.), Oral presentation delivered at the 7th IAHR Europe Congress, Athens, Greece, within the session “Extreme Flood Events: Advancing Numerical Modelling and Strategies for Flood Mitigation (Part 1)” (G. Kesserwani and M. Shirvani).
-Georges presented about “Microscopic simulation of human response dynamics during a flood-induced evacuation from a football stadium” (presentation to be uploaded after the conference).
+Georges presented about “Microscopic simulation of human response dynamics during a flood-induced evacuation from a football stadium”.
+More about our flood-pedestrian simulator can be found in here.

 2022 (7 Jul.), University of Sheffield, progress update and advisory board meeting (including video-recorded presentation).